Chair's Welcome

 Welcome to the Department of Computer Science at George Mason University!

 The department has a world-class faculty with research strengths in all areas of computing, and a strong commitment to teaching.
-Nearly half of our faculty were recruited in the past three years, and we now rank among the Top 40 Computer Science Departments in the US.
+Over half of our faculty were recruited in the past five years, and we now rank among the Top 35 Computer Science Departments in the US.
 Our faculty are engaged in leading edge research in their respective fields and have authored widely used textbooks and software.
-Our faculty's excellence is reflected in the awards we have received for our research (27 NSF CAREER and AFOSR Young Investigator awards, 7 Mason Emerging Researcher awards) and teaching (8 Mason Excellence in Teaching awards), and our faculty include three ACM Fellows and five IEEE Fellows.
+Our faculty's excellence is reflected in the awards we have received for our research (including 31 NSF CAREER and AFOSR Young Investigator awards, and numerous Best Paper and Test-of-Time Awards), and many of our faculty have also been recognized with significant awards for their teaching.
+Our faculty currently includes two members of the Virginia Academy of Science, Engineering, and Medicine (VASEM), three ACM Fellows and six IEEE Fellows.

-Several members of the faculty are actively engaged in inter-disciplinary research collaborations with colleagues from all over campus and other universities.
-Indeed inter-disciplinary collaboration in research and education is a key component of our departmental vision and strategic direction for the future,
+Several members of the faculty are actively engaged in inter-disciplinary research collaborations with colleagues from all over campus and from other universities.
+Indeed, inter-disciplinary collaboration in research and education is a key element of our departmental vision and strategic directions for the future.

 The department has an active External Advisory Board consisting of industry leaders—many of whom are Mason alumni—who help the department build strong ties with alumni, local industry, government agencies, and local K-12 schools.
 The Board members also provide the department with critical guidance and feedback so that our courses and programs reflect the state of the art in computing technology, thereby helping us with our goal of graduating students that are well prepared to meet the workforce needs of the Commonwealth and the nation.